 Jungle Trek vs Inca Trail

-The Inca Trail is more about trekking along this historic route.
-It’s more about the Incan history, culture, mystique and tradition.
+The Inca Trail is the original.
+It’s more about trekking along this classic historic route.
+The Inca Trail focuses more on the Incan history, culture, mystique, and tradition.
 We also think it probably has better vistas than the Jungle Trek, although that is subjective.
 Here are more objective points to consider between the Inca Trail and the Jungle Trek:

 Costs: The Inca Trail costs more than the Jungle Trek.
 Low-cost Inca Trail tours start around $450.

-Advance Planning: The Inca Trail often requires much advanced notice, while the Jungle Trek does not.
-You can sometimes score a last-minute Inca Trail permit in Cusco, but you should not plan on that.
+Advance Planning: The Inca Trail often requires much advance notice, while the Jungle Trek does not.
+You can sometimes score a last-minute Inca Trail permit in Cusco, but you can’t plan on that.
 Many reliable sources cite a need to book an Inca Trail trip at least six months in advance during high season.